 An Honors Interactive Experience(HIE) is a pre-approved, non-credit, engagement that is guided by either a faculty mentor, a director or a coordinator.
 The engagement must come from one of the HIE categories which have been approved by the Honors College Faculty Council.
-Each interactive experience must be bracketed by an Interactive Experience Application, Presentation, and an Interactive Experience Final Report.
+Each interactive experience must be bracketed by an Interactive Experience Application, Presentation, and an Interactive Experience Final Reflection.

 With the approval of the Honors Interactive Experience Coordinator, a fully-completed HIE may satisfy either the H4, the H5, or the H6 honors requirement.

 All Honors College Interactive Experiences must address one or more of the six Honors College Student Learning Outcomes.
 The outcomes are:

 Erin Maitland is the Honors Interactive Experience Coordinator.
 Students interested in HIEs should contact Erin Maitland:

 To initiate and complete an Honors Interactive Experience (HIE), a student must:

 Step 1: Identify an Honors Interactive Experience from the list of approved categories below.
 Once you identify an HIE you would like to complete, you must first contact the HIE coordinator, Erin Maitland (Erin_Maitland@uml.edu) before completing the application.

 Step 2: After meeting with the HIE coordinator, fill out and submit the associated Honors Interactive Experience Application.
 Depending on the experience, a student will need need to find a mentor or contact an HIE liaison connected to that experience and obtain their signature.
 Email a copy of the application to Erin_Maitland@uml.edu.
 The HIE Coordinator will inform the student whether or not the Interactive Experience has been pre-approved.